hsachinraj/Azurelabs/Azure Lab_2.md

     <img src="./media2/image4.png" width="624" height="333" />

-8. You can add and modify existing resources to the JSON document from the JSON Outline pane.
+8. You can add and modify existing resources to the JSON document from the **JSON Outline pane**.
 Let’s add the following resources to the template as shown below-

     ><b>Note</b>: To add the resources, right click on the “resources” from your JSON Outline and select “Add New Resource”